 Make sure your slow cooker, utensils, and work area are clean and sanitized.
 Wash your hands before you begin to prep and while prepping, especially after handling raw meat or poultry.

 Keep perishable foods refrigerated until you need them.
 If you plan to prep meat or veggies ahead of time, keep them in the fridge until the last minute.
 Your slow cooker might take a while to reach 165 F, which is widely regarded as the temperature at which most illness-causing bacteria are killed.
 Keeping ingredients in the fridge helps deny bacteria a chance to multiply wildly in those critical first hours of cooking.

 Choose Foods and Arrange Them Carefully

-Don't put frozen or partially thawed meat or poultry into a slow cooker—they take longer to get to 165 F, and can also cool everything in the slow cooker.
+Even though some recipes recommend adding frozen protein right to the slow cooker, it can be a safety concern.
+For ultimate safety measures, don't put frozen or partially thawed meat or poultry into a slow cooker.
+The frozen protein will make the crockpot take longer to get to 165 F and can also cool everything in the slow cooker.
 That's like building a bacteria playground.

 Safe Crockpot Cooking Temperatures